Toward Self-Adjusting k-ary Search Tree Networks: Dynamic programming algorithms for the optimal tree

 The logic is that in order to partition the segment into $t > 1$ trees one should first choose the prefix subsegment for the first tree and build $t - 1$ trees on the remaining segment.

 The case $t = 1$ is special.
 It means that we want to build a single search tree on this segment.
-In order to do so, we first choose the root node $r \in [i, j]$ and after that the number of children $d_l$ to the left of a root node $[i, r - 1]$ and a number of children $d_r$ to the right of a root node $[r + 1, j]$.
+In order to do so, we first choose a key $r \in [i,j]$ for the root node \textbf{which also belongs to the routing array} and after that the number of children $d_l$ to the left of a root node $[i, r - 1]$ and a number of children $d_r$ to the right of a root node $[r + 1, j]$.
 This covers all the possible cases.
-And in each case we can optimize each subtree out of $d_l + d_r$ independently, which equal to the corresponding $dp$ value.
-Finally, we have to add the number of requests that passes an edge from $r$ to the parent which is $W[i, j]$~--- which is the potential of that edge.
+In each case, we can optimize each subtree out of $d_l + d_r$ subtrees independently, which equals the corresponding $dp$ value.
+Finally, we add the number of requests that pass an edge from $r$ to the parent, which is $W[i, j]$, i.e., the potential of that edge.
+Note that the requests to $r$ from the subtrees are already calculated in the corresponding $dp$ using $W$.

-When calculating $dp[i][j][t]$ we refer to the answer on subsegments of $[i, j]$, so we make sure that this value is already calculated by processing segments increasing their length.
+When calculating $dp[i][j][t]$ we refer to the answer on subsegments of $[i, j]$, so we make sure that this value is already calculated by processing segments in increasing length.
 Namely, we start by setting the answer on the segments of length $1$, and, then, proceed by considering all the segments of length $2$, then $3$, and so on, up to $n$.